mstgnz/sdc/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License - see the [LICENSE](LICENSE) file for details.

 ## Support

 For support and questions, please open an issue in the GitHub repository.

-## Documentation

-For detailed documentation and examples, visit our [GitHub repository](https://github.com/mstgnz/sqlmapper).